 The broad adoption of electronic health record (EHR) systems has created unprecedented resources and opportunities for conducting health informatics research.
 Hospitals routinely generate EHR data for millions of patients, which are increasingly being standardized along with free-form text from clinical notes.
 In America, the number of non-federal acute care hospitals with basic digital systems increased from 9.4% to 96% over the 7 year period between 2008 and 2015.
 The amount of comprehensive EHR data recording multiple data types, including clinical notes, increased from only 1.6% in 2008 to 40% in 2015.
 With the aid of effective computational methods, these EHR data promise to define an encyclopedia of diseases, disorders, injuries and other related health conditions, uncovering a modular phenotypic network.
 However, EHRs present several modeling challenges, including highly sparse data matrices, noisy irregular clinical notes, arbitrary biases in billing code assignment, diagnosis-driven lab tests leading to not-missing-at-random (NMAR) biases, and heterogeneous data types across clinical notes, billing codes, lab tests, and medications, and longitudinal with sparse irregularly sampled time points.
-To address these challenges, we develop a multi-view Bayesian frameworks for EHR data integration and modeling in the ravine of collaborative filtering and latent topic models.
+To address these challenges, we develop a multi-view Bayesian and deep learning frameworks for EHR data integration and modeling in the ravine of collaborative filtering and latent topic models.

 Inferring causal variants and relevant cell types from genome-wide association studies